xietianshu/IsaacLab/docs/source/deployment/cluster.rst

 .. code:: bash

-    ./docker/cluster/cluster_interface.sh job [profile] "argument1" "argument2" ...
+    ./docker/cluster/cluster_interface.sh job [target] "argument1" "argument2" ...

 This command will copy the latest changes in your code to the cluster and submit a job.
 Please ensure that your Python executable's output is stored under ``isaaclab/logs`` as this directory will be copied again from the compute node to ``CLUSTER_ISAACLAB_DIR``.

-``[profile]`` is an optional argument that specifies which singularity image corresponding to the  container profile will be used.
-If no profile is specified, the default profile ``base`` will be used.
-The profile has be defined directlty after the ``job`` command.
+``[target]`` is an optional argument that specifies which singularity image corresponding to the  container target will be used.
+If no target is specified, the default target ``base`` will be used.
+The target has be defined directlty after the ``job`` command.
 All other arguments are passed to the Python executable.
-If no profile is defined, all arguments are passed to the Python executable.
+If no target is defined, all arguments are passed to the Python executable.

 The training arguments are passed to the Python executable.
 As an example, the standard